iTwin/bis-schemas/Domains/Core/BisCore.remarks.md

 ### LinkElement

-The link is generally to some resource, e.g. the subclass `UrlLink` points to an external resource while `EmbeddedFileLink` points to files embedded in and iModel.
+The link is generally to some resource, e.g. the subclass `UrlLink` points to an external resource while `EmbeddedFileLink` points to files embedded in an iModel.

 ### PhysicalPartition